Porges/ways-to-play/src/games/crown-and-anchor/index.md

 A busy game being played during the Cup Match in Bermuda.
 {% imageEnd %}

 In Bermuda, the game is legal during the weekend of the Cup Match (a cricket tournament), and played in large tents known as the “stock market”.[@CupMatchAndCarnival p.
-267] It is also known as Hook and Hat.[@AScapeToBermuda p.
+267] It is also known as <span class="aka">Hook and Hat</span>.[@AScapeToBermuda p.
 123]

 <!--{/* TODO: Lago Lago in Bhutan? */}-->